-Failure is usually a result of excess burden.
-When you take on more than you can, you are unable to perform well even if you have the expertise to do it perfectly.
+Failure is often a result of excess burden.
+When you take on more than you can handle, you are unable to perform well, even if you have the expertise to do it perfectly.
 It’s demotivating, a waste of time, and extremely annoying.

 Let’s take a deep look into the delegation of authority to figure out how to make the most of it.

 Table of Contents